cafjs/caf_cli/README.md

 In some cases we want to execute multiple methods in a single transaction (see {@link external:caf_ca}).
 If one fails, we roll back all state changes and (delayed) external interactions.

-This is easy in CAF.js, because methods that do not provide a callback are assumed to be multi-method calls:
+This is easy in `Caf.js`, because methods that do not provide a callback are assumed to be multi-method calls:

 ```
 ...
 s.onopen = async function() {
     try {
-        var counter = await s.increment().decrement().getPromise();
+        const counter = await s.increment().decrement().getPromise();
         console.log('Final count:' + counter);
         s.close();
     } catch (err) {